dimitrit/ftcomputing/README.md

+# fischertechnik Computing

+The fischertechnik Computing range, which was available from the mid 1980s until the early 2000s included the fischertechnik Computing interface, construction sets and software.
+This repository includes example code for some these construction sets.

 # fischertechnik computing interface

-The fischertechnik computing interface allows technical models to be controlled by a computer.[^1]
+From the mid-1980s to the early 1990s fischertechnik produced interfaces for computers from a range of manufacturers (including Apple, Commodore and Schneider) to allow technical models to be controlled by a computer.[^1]

-fischertechnik computing includes the fischertechnik computing kit, the fischertechnik computing construction sets, the fischertechnik computing interfaces and software.

 The fischertechnik interface provides the following functions:[^2]